 The Industrial Revolution

-During the next week you will be working together to create a Class PowerPoint Presentation about the impact of the Industrial Revolution on the social and political structure of England during the 19th century.
+During the next week you will be working together to create a class presentation about the impact of the Industrial Revolution on the social and political structure of England during the 19th century.
 The presentation must be held together by a clear thesis statement which answers the following overall question:

 The Enlightenment philosophes had argued that the application of science and reason would lead to a better society for all.
 Did the extraordinary changes wrought by the Industrial Revolution represent progress?
-(Decide as a group whether your definition of progress will be grounded in a classical liberal, radical liberal or socialist political philosophy.)
+If so, how was progress achieved?
+(Decide as a group whether your definition of progress will

-II.
-Origins of the Industrial Revolution (2) (Yanbo L. Brett B.)
+I. Origins of the Industrial Revolution (Ian, R.J.)

 You will be given a paragraph test on this unit at the end of next week: here are the questions: